Inochi2D/inochi2d-rs/README.md

 This repository contains the (preliminary) Rust bindings for Inochi2D using the [Inochi2D C SDK](https://github.com/Inochi2D/inochi2d-c).

-**NOTE** The bindings pull in a large chunk of the D runtime, including the Garbage Collector.
+**NOTE:** The bindings pull in a large chunk of the D runtime, including the Garbage Collector.

 ## Building